IBM/assetTracking/readme.md

 2. When asked for agruments, press enter.

 3. Next let's query the ledger and see what was added.
 Right click on the **queryAll** transaction and select **evaluate transaction**.
+When asked for arguments, press enter.

 Check out the terminal window that was tailing the logs in the logspout container to see the results of the query.